 5. Prayer is a tool to force God to grant prosperity.

 While it’s true the Abrahamic Covenant speaks of inheritance, that isn’t necessarily about material wealth.
 Having dominion over the earth and inheriting the blessings of Abraham also speaks to personal agency, peace, and positivity.
 Meanwhile, the idea that poverty is a sin is a specific interpretation and can not be ascribed to the faith as a whole.
 What is crucial to the practice is the idea of giving.
-Those who stand firm in the theology not only abide by a 10% tithe but they also believe in an offering, as well as charitable giving for specific causes of the church, all being done with “enthusiasm” and a “spirit of expectancy”.
-However, this is not to treat God as a vending machine where the money goes in and blessings come out but to do God’s work.
-The idea is that by being an enthusiastic giver you are supporting the mission and cause of the church and by being a good follower, you will be blessed.
+Those who stand firm in the theology not only abide by a 10% tithe, but they also believe in an offering as well as charitable giving for specific causes of the church --all of these expecting to be done with “enthusiasm” and a “spirit of expectancy”.
+However, this is not to treat God as a vending machine where the money goes in and blessings come out, but to do God’s work.
+The idea is that by being an enthusiastic giver you are supporting the mission and cause of the church, and by being a good follower you will be blessed.
 That’s not a bribe or even a trade, it’s just how religions (virtually all them) work.
 Furthermore, no one has ever said that faith was self-generating or that it leads to wealth.
 By the biblical definition, faith is the substance of things hoped for, the evidence of things not seen; and without “work”, it’s dead.
 Lastly, prayer is a tool of communication not of force.
-The point is to talk to God, thank him for what you have and ask him for what you need/want - much like meditation, therapy or a journal.
+The point is to talk to God, thank him for what you have and ask him for what you need/want - much like meditation, therapy or journaling.
 The church tells you to be specific when you pray, be grateful, and to meet your faith with work.
-If AP students get to make S.M.A.R.T. goals why don’t Christians?
-And moreover, what does the bible even say about wealth – mine, yours and the preacher?
+If AP students get to make S.M.A.R.T. goals, why don’t Christians?
+And moreover, what does the bible even say about wealth – mine, yours and the preacher's?
 When asked, Jarred provide 2 specifics passages:

 “Proverbs 28:20 - a faithful man will abound with blessing but whoever hastens to be rich will not go unpunished” he quotes.